buddhist-uni/buddhist-uni.github.io/_courses/buddha.md

 I've sequenced the above books into an inter-woven, narrative arc which I (at least!) find compelling.

-If I were to actually teach this course, I'd meet for one-hour lectures, twice per week for 13 weeks.
-The readings below have been bunched together according to this hypothetical schedule, but for individual study you’re welcome to work through the readings as you like.
+If I were to actually teach this course, I'd perhaps meet twice per week for 13 weeks.
+The readings below have been bunched together according to this hypothetical schedule, but for individual study you’re of course welcome to work through the readings as you like.

 ### Introduction